National Office

 Director General - Department of Transport and Main Roads

-Sally is the Chair of Cross River Rail and Chair of Public Transport Association Australia New Zealand.
-She is also a board member of Transport Australia and Queensland Hydro.
-She holds qualifications in Engineering and International Studies and is a Graduate Member of the Australian Institute of Company Directors.
+Sally is the Chair of Cross River Rail and Chair of the Public Transport Association Australia New Zealand.
+She is also a board member of Transport Australia and the Australian Rail Industry Standards Organisation.
+Sally is passionate about the role transport plays in equitable and sustainable economic development of our cities and regions.

 Jeroen Weimar